jgonz32/udacity/conference_central/README.md

 -------
 The Session model is configured as descendant of Conference.
 Session are part of a Conference and they can't belong to a different conference.
 The Session model contain a speakers property that holds the speakers for a session.
-A session can have 1 or more speakers.
 The session also has typeOfSession which is of type enum.
 I created a model called SessionType that holds the types of sessions available.
 This will allow to have a consistent list of allowed session types.
 Instead of having the user type the session type.